 Recent Hartwick graduates have been accepted to:

 Hartwick’s expert anthropology faculty are dedicated to providing an education for students who are meant for more.
-Students who will make a difference in the world into which they graduate.
+Students who will make a difference in the world.
 Hartwick students.